sweisser/versionfile/README.md

 ````

 ````
-versionfile 1.0
+versionfile 1.0.6
 Stefan Weisser <stefan.weisser@gmail.com>
-A little tool to keep track of your component versions in a small YAML file
+A little tool to keep track of your component versions in a small YAML file.
+To be used within Makefiles, Jenkinsfiles or Shell Scripts

 USAGE:
     versionfile [OPTIONS] <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -c, --config <config>    Sets a custom config file.
 Could have been an Option<T> with no default too [default: versions.yaml]

 SUBCOMMANDS:
+    add      Add components
+    env
-add      A subcommand for adding components get      A subcommand for getting a components current version help     Prints this message or the help of the given subcommand(s) major    A subcommand for increasing major version components minor    A subcommand for increasing minor version components patch    A subcommand for increasing patch version components
+    get      Get a components current version
+    help     Prints this message or the help of the given subcommand(s) list     List all components and versions
+    major    Increase major version components
+    minor    Increase minor version components
+    patch    Increase patch version components
 ````

 ### Setup